Ukrainian drones and missiles kill 4 in Russia and Crimea, fresh bombing of Kharkiv leaves 1 dead

 Air defenses overnight shot down 33 Ukrainian drones over Russia’s western Bryansk, Smolensk, Lipetsk and Tula regions, the Russian Ministry of Defense said Sunday.
 No casualties or damage were reported.

-A fresh attack on Kharkiv killed at least one person and wounded four on Sunday, according to local officials.
-Mayor Ihor Terekhov said the city had been attacked by a guided bomb.
+A fresh attack on Kharkiv killed at least one person and wounded 10 on Sunday, according to local officials.
+Mayor Ihor Terekhov said the city was attacked by a guided bomb and that around half of Kharkiv was without electricity because of the strike.

 Sunday's attacks came after Russia struck Kharkiv on Saturday afternoon with four aerial bombs, hitting a five-story residential building and killing three people.
 Regional Gov. Oleh Syniehubov said that 41 people were still being treated for injuries on Sunday.